 Completion is the antithesis of avoidance.
 Strength and empowerment come from facing and completing challenges, and as one mindfully addresses the source of struggles, he gains experience, confidence, and emotional endurance.

 At WayPoint we don’t simply remove the stressors individuals have historically struggled with and then process the past during therapy.
 Instead, we supportively expose our residents at optimal times to the very stressors that have controlled their lives.
-Strength and empowerment come from facing and completing challenges, and as one mindfully addresses the source of struggles, he gains experience, confidence, and emotional endurance.
+Strength and empowerment come from facing and overcoming challenges, and as one mindfully addresses the source of struggles, he gains experience, confidence, and emotional endurance.

 WayPoint clinicians draw from specific methodologies designed to treat anxiety disorders.
 These are: a) Formalized Assessment b) the Cognitive/Behavioral Model, c) the Mindfulness Model, d) the Exposure Model, e) the Experiential Model and f) Psychopharmacological Approaches.